maximilien/musings/blogs/ai/5/outline.md

 ---

-## 6. Perspectives from the Hackathon Scene
+## 6. Perspectives from the Hackathon Scene in Bay Area

 *(Voices beyond my own — adds credibility and texture)*

 ### Dave Nielsen
 - One of the oldest community managers in the Bay Area
 - Background: Mashup Camps, Cloud Camps — pioneered the unconference/hackathon format before it was mainstream
-- His perspective on how hackathons have gone global and how the culture has evolved
+- Dave's perspective on how hackathons have gone global and how the culture has evolved
-- What he sees differently about the AI-era hackathon scene
+- What Dave sees differently about the AI-era hackathon scene

 ### Adam Chan
 - Prolific hackathon organizer, AI-focused
 - Runs events through hackdev.io
-- His take on what makes a great hackathon vs. a forgettable one
+- Adam's take on what makes a great hackathon vs. a forgettable one
-- How organizers think about the balance between entertainment and generating useful outcomes
+- How Adam's think about the balance between entertainment and generating useful outcomes

+### Allie Jones
+- Hacker and multi-hackathon winner in Bay Area
+- Full time engineer but hacking inside company and in the wild
+- Allie's perspective on how AI Coding assistants have changed hacking?
+Her process and tips?
+- Allie's views on how to encourage diversity in hackathons and how diverse (age, gender, etc) have changed hackathons?

 ---